coin collecting image

 This type of coin collector is concerned with the artistic appeal, historical background, and sentimental value of the coins more than anything else.

-For instance Ancient Roman coins, Greek coins, or Byzantine coins intrigue him that he would study the stories behind their splendor.
+For instance ancient Roman coins, Greek coins, or Byzantine coins intrigue him that he would study the stories behind their splendor.

 In the case of a passionate and wealthy coin hobbyist, he could choose to spend a big amount of money for a coin he desires and deems precious.